-A separate output cable from the battery system’s UPS/EPS/Backup port will be wired directly to a selected number of circuits in the switchboard, protected by a main battery circuit breaker and a changeover switch.
+The setup is pretty simple.
+A separate output cable runs from the battery and hybrid inverter to a selected number of circuits in the switchboard.
+This connection is protected by a main battery circuit breaker and one changeover switch for protection.

 Can I have blackout protection installed with my battery system?

-In most cases the answer is yes but it depends on the product you select, the condition of the switchboard and where the battery is to be installed.
+In most cases the answer is yes but it depends on the product you select, the condition of the switchboard, and where the battery is installed.

 How many circuits can I have on backup and what is the maximum output?

 The output of your blackout protection is limited by the maximum output of your battery and/or inverters.
 To make it simple: let’s use the AlphaESS battery as an example.
 If your AlphaESS battery is connected to a 5kW inverter, your backup power is limited to 4.6 kW.
 That’s equivalent to 22A.

 That means you can usually run about 1-3 light and power circuits that have a maximum demand of less than 20A.

 Can the entire house power during blackout mode?

 Usually, no. There are a number of factors that prevent you from doing this.
 Top of that list is your battery’s output limit.

 Your house probably has a maximum power demand of 60-80A.
 That’s 3-4 times higher than most battery models.
 Attempting to power your whole house with your battery, can easily overload and shutdown your system.
 Then you’re right back where you started.
 Your home is just another dark house on the street.
 Powering only your essential appliances lets you keep things up and running when everything else fails.